KillianLucas/open-procedures/README.md

 [Here's an example query](https://open-procedures.replit.app/search/?query=traceback) for learning how to handle a traceback in Python.

-Please star Open Procedures on [GitHub](https://github.com/KillianLucas/open-procedures).
+View the code or contribute to the project on [GitHub](https://github.com/KillianLucas/open-procedures).

 ---